alina-yur/nljug-native-spring-boot/README.md

 * Additional security, by eliminating unused code and reducing the attack surface.

-## Spring AOT: Spring meets GraalVM 🤝
+## Spring AOT: Spring Meets GraalVM 🤝

 Now let's talk about Spring Boot, GraalVM, and how they come together.
-Spring Boot 3.0 introduced general availability of GraalVM Native Image in Spring projects, and here is how it works.
+Spring Boot 3.0 introduced the general availability of GraalVM Native Image in Spring projects, and here is how it works.

-By default Spring Boot works in a way that at runtime it pulls your project's source code and configuration from all the different sources, resolves it, and and creates an internal representation of your app.
-What's interesting, GraalVM Native Image does a very similar thing – it analyzes your code and configuration and creates an internal representation of your app – but it does this at build time.
+By default Spring Boot works in a way that at runtime it pulls your project's bytecode classes/jars and configuration from all the different sources, resolves it, and creates an internal representation of your application.
+Interestingly, GraalVM Native Image does something very similar — it analyzes your code and configuration and creates an internal representation of your application — but it does this at build time.
 The Spring AOT engine was designed to bridge this gap between two worlds.
 It transforms your application configuration into native-friendly functional configuration and generates additional files to assist native compilation of Spring projects:
 * Java source code (functional configuration)
-* Bytecode for things like dynamic proxies
+* Bytecode for things such as dynamic proxies
-* Runtime hints for dynamic Java features when necessary (reflection, resources, etc).
+* Runtime hints for dynamic Java features when necessary (reflection, resources, and so on).

 ## Build a Native Spring Application